Welcome to Triathlon

 For each exercise listed, we’ve detailed a RPE rating.
 RPE stands for rate of perceived exertion and helps to understand the level of effort you should be putting into each training session for those of you who aren't strapped up to a heart rate monitor.

-As well as following a training plan, we recommend you think of the finer details such as practicing getting into and out of your wetsuit, into and out of the swim and from the transition area to your bike.
+As well as following a training plan, we recommend you think of the finer details such as practising getting into and out of your wetsuit, into and out of the swim and from the transition area to your bike.
 At your first tri if you haven’t already used cleats, race day probably isn’t the best day to try, as they take some getting used to.
 Knowing what's coming from transition and keeping your kit to a minimum can help to make the day run a lot smoother and gives you far less to worry about.

 What Kit Do I Need For My First Triathlon?